UMN-Kernel-Object/ukoos/doc/getting-started/windows.md

 # Windows 11 Setup Guide

+### Note that doing this on Windows 11 requires more setup, and is more prone to errors then macOS and Linux.
+If you can, we recommend using macOS or Linux

-We need to install everything needed for running our environment.
+We need to first install everything needed for running our environment.

 First, install WSL.
 To install WSL, verify Hardware Virtualization is enabled (note all pre-installed Windows 11 computers should come with Virtualization enabled).